Code-Mentoring-for-the-Lads/js-intro-1/README.md

 # JavaScript Intro Practice

-This repository contains a simple exercise to help you get started with JavaScript programming.
+This repository contains simple exercises to help you get started with JavaScript programming.

 ## Instructions

-1. Fork this repository to your local machine.
+1. Clone this repository to your local machine.
 2. Open the project directory in your favorite text editor.
-3. Open the `example.js` file and follow the steps below.

-## Writing Your First Program
+## Data Types and Functions

+### Data Types

-1. Open the `example.js` file.
+1. Open the `Data Types` folder.
-2. Write code inside the file to print the following:
+2. Follow the instructions in each file to practice writing functions.
-- `Hello Lads, Its Me, The Nigerian Lion.`
-3. Add some comments.
-Include Single-Line and Multi-line Comments.

-## Commit Your Work to the Repository

-Follow the same procedure you did yesterday to add and commit your work to the repository.
+### Functions

+A **function** is a set of instructions that performs a specific task.
+Functions can take inputs (called parameters) and can return an output.